fal-works/banker/README.md

 Then use it as an index for writing to vectors.
 - For disusing (releasing) an entity, define a special argument `disuse: Bool` in any iterator function.
 Then write `disuse = true` under any condition.
 This will release the entity the next time you call `synchronize()` (below).
+- You can also include any chunk-level variable (see below) in arguments.
+This automatically declares local variables before the loop and saves the change (if not `final`) after the loop, so that you don't need to manually access `this.myChunkLevelVariable`.

 Synchronization: